z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-1.md

 ### **Step 2b**: Parsing JSON

-Parsing JSON data with Python is an extremely task, and is typically done via the [`json`](https://docs.python.org/3/library/json.html) module.
+Parsing JSON data with Python is an extremely simple task, and is typically done via the [`json`](https://docs.python.org/3/library/json.html) module.
 This is a standard Python library, so it does not need to be installed with `pip`.
 Let's go ahead and `import` it.

 ```python
 import json